• Introduction

 Background

-Docker is a container architecture and ecosystem.
-A linux.com article nicely summarizes Docker as follows:
+is a architecture and ecosystem.
+A nicely summarizes Docker as follows:

 Docker is a tool that can package an application and its dependencies in a virtual container that can run on any Linux server.
 This helps enable flexibility and portability on where the application can run, whether on premises, public cloud, private cloud, bare metal, etc.